Perfect Сlimate

 Note: the cost of living in Greece will depend only on your personal preferences in food, clothes, etc.

-Greece is a perfect country for living as an expat.
-The cost of living is 30% less than in other European countries and the USA.
-Prices depend on the area you live in.
-For example, life on the islands is less affordable in terms of apartments, fuel, and products.
+Greece is an excellent country for expats.
+The cost of living is approximately 30% lower than in other European countries and the USA.
+However, prices vary depending on the area.
+For instance, life on the islands tends to be more expensive in terms of housing, fuel, and everyday goods.

 Frequently Asked Questions